hidem1129-oss/Modular-Factory-System/Hardware/README.md

 - 5 V distribution is specific to the present system
 - connectors are standardized within the project, not against an external industrial standard
 - some boards are tailored to the selected motors, servos, and photo-reflector circuit
+- protection is supplementary and is not safety-rated
-- protection, redundancy, and environmental tolerance are limited
+- redundancy and environmental tolerance are limited
 - board revision and assembly status may differ by module
 - physical mechanisms use prototype-grade construction